 What is a paragraph?
-Defining a paragraph is something like defining a sentence.
 You might remember we said a sentence is just something that "starts with a capital letter and ends with a period, question mark, or exclamation point."
 That is actually a very reasonable definition!
 In the same way, we can accurately define a paragraph in this way:

-- A paragraph is a group of sentences about the same topic. - 6 A paragraph always begins with an indent.
+- A paragraph is a group of sentences about the same topic. - A paragraph always begins with an indent.